gushecht/noungroups/README.md

 ### Clustering
 Clustering is an interesting problem when you don't know how many clusters there should be, which was the case with noungroups.
 The only option was the brute force method: trying a range of numbers of clusters and seeing which was the best.
 I went with two for the minimum and (n / 2) ^ 0.5, in this case ~ 223, for the maximum.
 To compare clusterings, I calculated the within set sum of squared errors (WSSSE) for each one.
 The WSSSE measures how dispersed each cluster is.
 Plotting them in a chart reveals an 'elbow' in the curve where the rate of decrease in WSSSE decreases significantly.
 That elbow was at k clusters, which I took to be the optimal number.

+Unlike word2vec, this was easier to run on Spark, so I set up a 20-node cluster, since the projected time to complete this task locally was around four days.

 ### Labeling
 Both because it was necessary and as a form of validation, I manually labeled each cluster.
 To do so, I looked at the 50 most representative nouns/entities in each cluster, chosen by their distance from the center of the cluster.
 Based on the words, I came up with an appropriate categorization.